 THE best book I have read on this subject is Fighting The Migraine Epidemic.
-It is a must read.
+It is a must read in my opinion.

-One of the most important aspects of avoiding a migraine is learning to relax.
+One of the most important aspects of avoiding a migraine attack is learning to relax.
+Calm down your whole nervous system.

 After you have gone through the process of identifying your hormonal migraine time-frame, you need to take extra care to de-stress yourself during these times.

-Everyone seems to live a hectic life these days, so check your schedule and make sure you pencil in some downtime for yourself when you know you'll need it.
+If you live a hectic life these days, check your schedule and make sure you pencil in some downtime for yourself when you know you'll need it.

-This downtime is highly important not only for helping you to get the relaxation you need but to stop potential migraines.
+This downtime is highly important not only for helping you to get the relaxation you need but to stop potential migraine attacks.
 I always say, every one you can stop is a victory in itself.

-Every menstrual migraine sufferer is different.
-Some people respond to ice packs and others don't.
-The only thing you can do is to try it and see, if the ice does not work for you, then try heat instead.
-Click here to read exact details about how to treat a migraine with ice and heat.
+Every one of us living with migraine is different.
+Some of us respond to ice packs and others don't.
+The only thing you can do is to try it and see.
+If ice does not work for you, then try heat instead.
+But be careful with heat, click here to read exact details about how to treat a migraine with ice and heat.

-If all else fails, use medication at the first sign of a migraine.
+If all else fails, use medication at the first sign of an attack.
 They are listed below.
-Some people have auras; some people have a sixth sense when predicting the onset of a migraine.
-It doesn't take people long to notice the signs and symptoms of an impending migraine.
-This ability is especially important so that you can medicate yourself immediately.
+Some people have aura that can help predict the onset of an attack.
+It won't take long to learn and notice your signs and symptoms of an impending migraine.
+Your early warning signals are especially important so that you can medicate yourself immediately.

 Always carry your migraine medication with you at all times.
 When you feel a migraine coming on, it is very important to go ahead and take your medication.
 Many times just waiting 30 minutes, can cause a more severe migraine that lasts longer.

 Related to menstrual migraines, it is very difficult to remedy them completely.
 Unfortunately, many women continue to have these menstrual headaches until after menopause.
 Many things, including age controls our hormonal fluctuations.

-Managing menstrual migraine can be difficult, but is possible.
+Managing menstrual migraine can be difficult but it is possible.
 There is hope, so keep reading.